Tammy Wynette: Third marriage

 Jones and Wynette's marriage was tumultuous.
 A major factor that affected their relationship was Jones's alcoholism.
 When he drank, he became difficult to control.
 This led to Wynette becoming angry with Jones's behavior.
 For a short period, Jones stopped drinking but then relapsed.
 In an effort for Jones to retain sobriety, they moved from Lakeland back to Nashville in 1972.
 However, Jones relapsed again, which caused further friction in their marriage.
-Wynette also attempted to stop his drinking herself.
+She attempted to stop his drinking herself.
 To stop Jones from driving under the influence, Wynette began hiding his car keys.
-On one day, Jones could not find where Wynette had hid his keys.
+On one day, Jones could not find where Wynette had hidden his keys.
 As a result, he took the keys to their riding lawnmower and successfully rode it into town and back to purchase alcohol.

 In a separate incident, Wynette claimed in her autobiography that Jones had chased her through their home with a loaded rifle.
 Jones later denied this in his own autobiography.
 Wynette filed for divorce in 1973, but the couple ultimately reconciled.
 By this point, they had moved to a larger home, also located in Nashville.
 However, their problems continued.
 Jones would often disappear for days at a time.
 In one attempt to locate him, Wynette drove her children and two friends down to Florida but were unsuccessful in their search.
 After a recording session between the couple in late 1974, Jones disappeared again.
 Disappointed and upset, Wynette filed for divorce for a second time.
 It was finalized on January 8, 1975.
 After the divorce became public, Wynette told the press, "George is one of those people that can't tolerate happiness.
 If everything is right, there's something in him that makes him destroy it."

-Wynette and Jones's relationship was portrayed in the 2022 miniseries George & Tammy, starring Jessica Chastain and Michael Shannon.
-The miniseries was created by Abe Sylvia based upon the memoir of the couple's daughter, Georgette, and directed by John Hillcoat.
+Wynette and Jones's relationship was dramatized in a miniseries, starring Jessica Chastain and Michael Shannon.
+The miniseries was created by Abe Sylvia and based on the memoir of the couple's daughter, Georgette, and directed by John Hillcoat.
 It was released on Showtime, CMT and the Paramount Network.